henry2004y/VisAnaJulia/docs/src/man/guide.md

 2D streamline tracing is almost finished.
 3D streamline tracing is on the way.

+I need an adaptive step control integration scheme like rk45.

 ##

 A real open-source project is a collaborated work not only from a bunch of people, but also a group of languages.
 In Julia, this can be achieved with the help of the [Package manager](https://julialang.github.io/Pkg.jl/dev/).